Recoskie/JDasm/README.md

 This is a platform independent application built in Java.

-Allowing you to decompile software, and do hex editing, and forensics, of binary files.
+Allowing you to decompile software, hex editing, and forensics, of binary files.

 This application currently supports Microsoft binaries .exe, .dll, .sys, .drv, .ocx.